JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 To do this, we are starting to unify the entire world with Special Economic zones first,

-like the European Economic Community but starting from small countries, of course, the mission is to unify the entire planet earth.
+like the European Economic Community but starting from small countries, the mission is to unify the entire planet earth.

 Yet we have to start joining little by little first.